For this God is our God for ever and ever:

 he will be our guide even to the end. — Psalm 48:14

 Years ago, a good friend of mine toured Poland in order to witness the destruction of the Holocaust.
 One thing that struck him was an inscription on the walls of what was once a vibrant synagogue.
 On the wall was a beautifully hand-painted prayer, the Prayer for the Martyrs.
+Called Av HaRachamim, it is a Jewish memorial prayer written in the late 11th or early 12th century after the destruction of the Ashkenazi communities around the Rhine River during the First Crusade.
 My friend recalled that it sent chills down his spine knowing that as Jews read this prayer decades earlier, they had no clue that they would become the primary focus of this prayer for decades to come.

 Psalm 48 ends with the following verse: “For this God is our God for ever and ever: he will be our guide even to the end.”
 History is strewn with the blood of those who refused to abandon God even in the face of death.

 I am reminded of three Jewish boys from the Bible – Shadrach, Meshach, and Abednego, who were called to sacrifice their lives for the sake of God.
 These boys were exiled from Israel and taken to Babylon where King Nebuchadnezzar had created a large golden idol that everyone was required to worship.
 Shadrach, Meshach, and Abednego were faithful to the God of Israel and refused to bow down to the idol.
 When Nebuchadnezzar found out about the boys’ refusal, he threatened to throw them into a fiery furnace to be burned alive.